 Clean Hydrogen Strategy Roadmap

 The clean hydrogen strategy goals are achieving net-zero GHG emissions by 2050 and 100% carbon-free electricity by 2035.
 It creates pathways for the country to fulfill its 2030 Nationally Determined Contribution.
-This ambition is attainable aggressive action, a robust technology portfolio, and adoption in industrial use cases.
+This ambition is attainable through aggressive action, a robust technology portfolio, and adoption in industrial use cases.

 U.S. National Clean Hydrogen Strategy and Roadmap, through 2050